FranGomezVenegas/TRFE-ComponentsV1/tr-procedures/README.md

     - Refactor: action models for proc definition, removed property clientMethod:procMngRequirementsMethod and endpoint to get the one fron the API module settings
     - Refactor: apiFunctions, exclude ProcInstanceName for this.isProcManagement ]
+[- v0.2.76 load notifications for local dev not duplicating with the app ones] [- v0.2.77 Removed program-proc]